LGBTQ rights in Missouri: Adult

 Some media outlets pointed out that this order constituted a ban on trans healthcare for adults with conditions as minor as depression or anxiety, while others characterized it as a de facto ban on trans care entirely given that such conditions in trans people are often caused by dysphoria and lack of access to such care in the first place.

+In July 2026, Missouri governor Mike Kehoe signed into law bill H.B.
+2009, which includes a clause denying gender-affirming healthcare to trans inmates.
+The law, which was sponsored by state representative Dirk Deaton and went into effect on July 2, states, "No funds shall be expended for any cross-sex hormones, or gender transition surgery undertaken for the purpose of any gender transition."

 Tipline

 The state of Missouri currently operates a tipline for citizens to anonymously report any suspected violations of the above orders, as well as general complaints and concerns about a "gender transition intervention" they know of taking place.

 Sanctuary cities

 In May 2023, Kansas City area was formally declared itself a sanctuary city for transgender individuals and transgender rights.
 In February 2024, Columbia city council voted to include LGBT protections in the sanctuary city ordinance.

 Missouri police

 In May 2023, the Missouri Attorney-General did not actually know the difference between "civil" and "criminal" penalties - let alone the police or law enforcement of the recently passed transgender healthcare ban by the Legislature (even way before the Missouri Governor let alone has not signed into law the bill yet).